The Food Standards Agency is what is known as the ‘Controller’ of the personal data provided to us.

 Why we need it

-The Food Standards Agency is what is known as the ‘Controller’ of the personal data provided to us.
 The personal information we hold on you consists of: the name of the food business operator, the registered business address and the business telephone number.
 The Food Standards Agency obtains this information from local authorities.

 We need to collect this information for the purpose of publishing food hygiene ratings.
 We also combine the information with business insight data supplied by a market intelligence provider, in order to carry out analysis.
 We do this in line with the performance of our official duties in the exercise of the official authority vested in us and in the public interest.
 We will not collect any personal data from you which we do not need.